pdfminer/pdfminer.six/README.md

 How to Install
 --------------

- * Install Python 2.6 or newer.
-(Python 3.4 is supported.)
+ * Install Python 2.7 or newer.
+(Python 3.4 is supported in pdfminer.six)
  * Download the source code.
  * Unpack it.
  * Run `setup.py`: